 SRI LANKAN CARNIVORE PROJECT

-The Sri Lanka carnivore project seeks to survey and evaluate the status of seven carnivore species, including the sloth bear, Sri Lankan leopard, rusty-spotted cat, fishing cat, jungle cat, golden palm civet, and Sri Lankan jackal.
+S.P.E.C.I.E.S. have partnered with the Sri Lanka Wildlife Conservation Society (SLWCS) to delve deeper into the world of Sri Lanka’s medium to large-size mammala, surveying and evaluating the status of seven species: the sloth bear, Sri Lankan leopard, rusty-spotted cat, fishing cat, jungle cat, golden palm civet and the Sri Lankan jackal.

-The more we learn about the ecological requirements of the Sri Lankan leopard and sloth bear, for example, the island’s largest terrestrial predators, the more effective the development of conservation strategies used to create and connect protected areas.
+The more we learn about the ecological requirements of the Sri Lankan leopard and sloth bear, for example, the better equipped conservation teams will be to effectively develop conservation strategies to create and connected protected areas.
 These considerations are made even more effective when integrated with the needs of Sri Lanka’s elephant populations, which require very large areas to roam.

 Make a donation to S.P.E.C.I.E.S. to help support the Sri Lankan Carnivore Project.
 Your donation will go a long way to ensure that our projects reach their full potential.

 Or, you can spread the word using #SriLankanCarnivores